Dean-John E. Gentner, Jr.

 Capital University’s School of Management and Leadership (SOML) is central Ohio’s preferred private provider of business education.
 Courses are delivered on a small-campus environment within one of the nation’s leading metropolitan markets.
 It prepares graduate and undergraduate students for professional and community service through personalized and experiential learning in both the classroom and the workplace.

 The business program in the School of Management and Leadership is accredited by the Accreditation Council for Business Schools and Programs.
 All SOML business programs build on a foundation of liberal studies, which includes general education and a common body of knowledge in business.
-Students then choose an area of specialization as their major.
+Students may choose an area of specialization as their major.

 Statements of Intended Student Learning Outcomes